 Trump says federal deployment to San Francisco called off after conversation with Mayor Daniel Lurie

-President Trump announced Thursday that he has called off a plan to deploy federal agents to San Francisco was not taking place, following a conversation with Mayor Daniel Lurie.
+President Trump announced Thursday that he has called off a plan to deploy federal agents to San Francisco, following a conversation with Mayor Daniel Lurie.

 In a statement on Truth Social, Mr. Trump said prominent tech company bosses had also contacted him Wednesday urging him not to go forward with a so-called "surge" operation set for Saturday, saying the city was making "substantial progress."